mercadopago/devsite-docs/guides/salesforce/landing.en.md

 ---
 bullet_section_with_media:
- - title: Start charging with card
+ - title: Receive payments with Checkout Pro
  - type: normal
+ - message: Integrate Mercado Pago in your Salesforce Commerce Cloud and redirect your shoppers to a Mercado Pago page to complete the checkout.
+ - image: /cow/cho-pro-landing__pt.png
+---

+---
+bullet_section_with_media:
+ - title: Customize payments with Checkout API
+ - type: reversed
- - message: Integrate the Mercado Pago Checkout API and receive payments with credit and debit cards.
+ - message: Integrate the Mercado Pago Checkout API and receive payments with credit and debit cards, without the need to redirect to a page outside your store.
  - image: /shopify/mini-landing-1.png
 ---